Plaristote/twilidoc/README.md

 Twilidoc
 ========

-THIS PROJECT IS STILL UNDER DEVELOPMENT.
-Some features are not yet complete (see at the end of this document).

 Twilidoc is a documentatin generator for C++.
 It has two major objectives:
 - Non-intrusive documentation: I do not need nor do I like having comments in my headers.
 They only get harder to read.
 - Easy, pretty and dynamic web interface

-Twilidoc is composed of a Ruby script that parses C++ and generate a JSON object containing the description of your project.
+Twilidoc is composed of a Ruby script that probes C++ headers and generate a JSON object containing the description of your project.
-An HTML/Javascript application then use the JSON file to provide an easy to use interface to browse your project classes and display the corresponding documentation for classes and their methods/attributes.
+A Coffeescript application then use the JSON file to provide an easy to use interface to browse your project classes and display the corresponding documentation for classes and their methods/attributes.

+This is still experimental.
+Many features will be implemented along the way, there are a few known issues, and probably a lot of unknown issues.
+Still, I've had it work perfectly with several projects including thousands of lines of code.

 What are you in for ?
 ==